tripodsan/AkamaiOPEN-edgegrid-node/README.md

   console.log(body);
 });
 ```

+This is an example of an API call to [List groups in your property](https://developer.akamai.com/api/core_features/property_manager/v1.html#getgroups).
+Change the `path` element to reference an endpoint in any of the [Akamai APIs](https://developer.akamai.com/api).

 ### Headers

-Headers for the request must be supplied in an object as name-value pairs.
-You do not need to supply form-data headers or content lengths - that will cause authentication headers on the API.
+Enter request headers as name-value pairs in an object.

+> **NOTE:** You don't need to include the `Content-Type` and `Content-Length` headers.
+The authentication layer adds these values.

 ```javascript
 eg.auth({